 Hi.
 My name is Jeff Bujak.
 I designed and built everything at Prodigy.
 I planned the unique course and gameroom layout in about a year, then took me 3 1/2 months to build and on March 22, 2018 I opened the doors for business.
 At that point, the minigolf course was overly tough as nails.
 I had only 8 retro video game consoles with 600 games, 1 Ring & Hook and about 50 board games available.
 Today, Prodigy's minigolf course is finely tuned to still be very difficult, but at the same time beatable.
 I've implemented perfect strategies created out of 4 years of studying people's play and examining how the course seems to naturally flow.
-I'm up to 45 different video game consoles and over 3k original games to play.
-A shelf of 135 board and tabletop games towers over the front desk now.
+My collection is up to over 60 different video game consoles and over 10k games.
+A shelf of 250+ board and tabletop games towers over the front desk now.

 The entire gameroom was specifically designed for children of the 80s and 90s to relive their childhood obsessions, travel back mentally to a simpler time when it was just you vs the game and nothing else mattered in the world.
 We trade Garbage Pail Kids after playing minigolf.
 We play hours of Tetris while drinking RC Cola.
 We flip open a Nintendo Power and work on that RPG.
 That is Prodigy.